Q. What can I do with a Social Work degree?

 Q. I am already a current CSULB student, what do I need to do to apply to the BASW Program?

-A. Continuing (current) CSULB students should submit the supplemental application packet to the School of Social Work in their sophomore year after completing a minimum of sixty (60) units including the five (5) prerequisite courses.
-Applicants must earn a minimum cumulative GPA of 2.5 for these five prerequisite courses.
+A. Continuing (current) CSULB students should submit the supplemental application packet to the School of Social Work in their sophomore year after completing a minimum of sixty (60) units including the three (3) prerequisite courses.
+Applicants must earn a minimum cumulative GPA of 2.5 for these three prerequisite courses and a grade of "C" or better in each prerequisite course.

 Q. I am a Transfer Applicant, what do I need to do to apply to the BASW Program?

-A. Transfer Applicants (i.e. new to CSULB) should first apply online to the University through CSU Mentor and then submit the supplemental application packet to the School of Social Work after completing a minimum of sixty (60) semester units, including University general education requirements and the five (5) prerequisite courses.
-Applicants must earn a minimum cumulative GPA of 2.5 for these five prerequisite courses.
+A. Transfer Applicants (i.e. new to CSULB) should first apply online to the University through CSU Mentor and then submit the supplemental application packet to the School of Social Work after completing a minimum of sixty (60) semester units, including University general education requirements and the three (3) prerequisite courses.
+Applicants must earn a minimum cumulative GPA of 2.5 for these three prerequisite courses and a grade of "C" or better in each prerequisite course.

 Q. When is the deadline to apply to the BASW Program?